-In the customs views widget, by default, tooltips are not displayed.
-It is possible to activate them in the widget settings by a checkbox.
+In the custom views widget, by default, tooltips are not displayed.
+It is possible to activate them in the widget settings via a checkbox.

-In the previous Centreon Map version, links color were define at user level and each user had to configure it's own color using the desktop client.
-We changed this mechanism so that you can define a link coloration method for all user at once.
-To do so:
+In the previous Centreon Map version, link colors were defined at user level and each user had to configure their own color using the desktop client.
+We changed this mechanism so that you can define an all user link color scheme globally.
+To do this:

-- In the "Link color definition" section, select the coloration method and parameter you want to apply
+- In the "Link color definition" section, select the color scheme and parameter you want to apply